SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - "If the first motion I encounter in the soc is something dry like parents and education I might leave"

+## Push to come to sessions

+The question the debsoc will forever grapple with, "How do we get people to come to sessions?"

+Share motion, share random fun pictures, make people feel the fomo

+Nobody thinks that debating would be more productive than studying, regardless of how much debating adds value to your life.
+Second year onwards, the main reason people would come is because of the community.
+People should be _tempted_ to come debate.

+fear is not a great motivator to be active, we'll kick you out" was dumb
+(I think the whole culture of my seniors can be talked about over here)

+Akshath Saxena, seniors need to have and show passion for it to flow to juniors

+Inertia is huge, don't let them go too long without debating.
+Try to have some scene in vacations, and try to start debating the moment a new academic semester starts

 ## Informal recruitments